Clashes near TMC MP's residence in Kolkata leave eight injured; six arrested | Law-Order

 Clashes near TMC MP's residence in Kolkata leave eight injured; six arrested

-Clashes broke out on Monday between two groups of people in the southern part of the city, leaving at least eight injured, a police officer said.Six people have been arrested in connection with the brawl that took place near TMC MP Sougata Roys residence in Lake Gardens area, he said.We are looking for others involved in the incident.
+Clashes broke out on Monday between two groups of people over control of a construction site in the southern part of the city, leaving at least eight injured, a senior police officer said.Six people were arrested in connection with the brawl that took place in two-to three phases near TMC MP Sougata Roys residence in the Lake Gardens area, he said.We are looking for others involved in the incident.

 - Country: